BOTOX’s Favorite “Cousin”

 - Vertical lines between the eyebrows

-During your consultation with Dr. Mabrie, he will ask you to describe your cosmetic goals and review the available treatment options, such as medical spa services and facial cosmetic surgery procedures.
+During your consultation with Dr. Mabrie, he will ask you to describe your cosmetic goals and review the available treatment options.

 How Does Dysport Work?